Disclaimer: For those of you don't know, I do not own anything originally from Fable or Fable 2, or Fable 3 either.

 "Thank yeh, Capt'n," he said in his heavily accented brogue as he removed his hat; his long chocolate-brown locks were tied back and styled immaculately.
 He stepped inside and shut the door behind himself, then followed her to her study.
 His smile warmed as he took in his superior.
 Professional as always, she was dressed in her uniform, a fitted silk white shirt with a high frill around the neckline, a pale blue reefer jacket with shiny brass buttons, white form-fitting trousers, and shinny black boots that came up over her knees and lifted her by several inches with high, pointed heels that clicked as she walked.
 Her fire-red curls were pulled up into an impeccable knot atop the crown of her head, and held in place only by a pale blue ribbon.

 As they entered her study, they were greeted by an elderly but spry woman he recognized as Mrs. Kumar.
-She had a no-nonsense air about her that Sparrow had come to depend on over the years.
 Her skin was a deep, dusky brown and her white-streaked black hair was pulled back into tight braid that reached her knees.
-She wore strange but colorful robes, today's being a mix of flaming-orange and red.
+She wore strange but colorful robes, today's being a mix of flaming-orange and red, but she had a no-nonsense air about her.
 She was setting a silver coffee tray on the large mahogany desk dominating the center of the room.

 "Good morning Miss Sparrow, Mistair Daniels," she greeted with her peculiar accent.
 From what Daniels knew of her, she had come with her husband from Samarkand.
-At the time, Sparrow had been working day and night to restore law and order to Bloodstone and had nearly fallen ill from exhaustion.
+At the time, he and Sparrow had been working day and night to restore law and order to Bloodstone, and Sparrow had nearly fallen ill from exhaustion.
 She had hired Mr. and Mrs. Kumar to take care of her and her home, and they had remained with her these past six years.

 "Mrs. Kumar, good morning," Sparrow said with reserved warmth.
 "Is your husband well?"